Who Is Eligible To Receive Test Accommodations?

 How Do I Request Test Accommodations?

-- Examinees applying for state-sponsored or specialty exams should submit a Test Accommodation Request (PDF).
+- Examinees applying for state-sponsored or specialty exams may submit a test accommodation request within their exam application on their MyNBCE Online Account Portal.

 Do I Have To Request Accommodations Every Time I Take An Exam, Even Though I Was Approved In The Past?

 Once you are approved for accommodations for the NBCE computer-based exams (Parts I, II, III, and Physiotherapy), your accommodations will carry through to future CBT exams.
-You are not required to submit a Test Accommodation Request (TAR) unless you are requesting new or additional accommodations.
+You are not required to submit a test accommodation request for future CBT exams unless you are requesting new accommodations – or applying for Part IV, a state-sponsored exam, or a specialty exam.

 When Should I Apply For Test Accommodations?

-If you would like to receive test accommodations for a computer-based exam (Parts I, II, III, or Physiotherapy), the NBCE must complete the review of your request before you can complete your application.
-The NBCE recommends submitting first-time requests 30 days before the deadline.
+If you would like to receive test accommodations for a computer-based exam (Parts I, II, III, or Physiotherapy), the NBCE must complete the review of your request before you can continue your exam application.
+The NBCE recommends submitting your request at least 30-60 days before the deadline.

 For Part IV, the NBCE recommends submitting your request 30-60 days before the deadline.